 - We offer renowned continuing education programs.

-- The School maintains clinical partnerships with some of the best health care organizations and agencies in North Carolina and the nation.
+- The School maintains clinical partnerships allowing our faculty to practice in some of the best health care organizations and agencies in North Carolina and the nation.